thanu-shree-13/Crowdfunding/README.md

 ## Author

-Built by [Your Name] as a final-year project.
+Built by Thanushree as a final-year project.